Hybrid vehicle drivetrain: Internal combustion engine-pneumatic

 Compressed air can power a hybrid car with a gasoline compressor to provide the power.
 Motor Development International in France was developing such air-powered cars.
 A team led by Tsu-Chin Tsao, a UCLA mechanical and aerospace engineering professor, collaborated with engineers from Ford to get pneumatic hybrid technology up and running.
 The system is similar to that of a hybrid-electric vehicle in that braking energy is harnessed and stored to assist the engine as needed during acceleration.

 Human power-environmental power

 Many land and water vehicles use human power combined with a further power source.
 Common are parallel hybrids, e.g. a sailboat with oars, motorized bicycles or a human-electric hybrid vehicle such as the Twike.
 Some series hybrids exist.
 Such vehicles can be tribrid vehicles, combining three power sources e.g. on-board solar cells, grid-charged batteries and pedals.

 Hybrid vehicle operation modes

 Hybrid vehicles can be used in different modes.
 The figure shows some typical modes for a parallel hybrid configuration.

+Hybrid drivetrain topology

+P stands for Position.
+If there are multiple electric motors in different locations, may be written as P1 + P3 or P0 + P2.5 + P4.

+Location of electric motor(s) in drivetrain: